QualiSystems/cloudshell-orch-sandbox/README.md

 -	Disconnect routes and connectors

 ### Snapshot
 The user can save a snapshot of the sandbox.
 In the background, the script will save the sandbox as a new blueprint, and the current configuration of the devices and VMs will be saved for future use (reserving this saved blueprint will restore the configuration on the resources and the VM snapshots).
--	Save the sandbox as a blueprint
+-	Save the sandbox as a blueprint, add to blueprint category "Snapshots"
 -	Save all the configuration files of the devices on the storage server (e.g. FTP server)
+-   REQUIRES
+    a) root folder "Snapshots" created in Resource Manager
+    b) Create a blueprint category "Snapshots"
+    c) On ftp storage, create ftproot/CloudShell/Snapshots